b2g-nano/TTbarAllHadUproot/README.md

     - Two AK8 Jets
       - Randomly assign these two jets as ttbar candidate 0 and 1 to avoid bias
       - Select events with at least one pair of ttbar candidates
-    - $\Delta\Phi > 2.1$ between two ttbar candadites
+    - $\Delta\Phi > 2.1$ between two ttbar candidates
-    - TTbar candidadtes with two subjets each (bjets interpreted another way)
+    - TTbar candidates with two subjets each (bjets interpreted another way)
 2. Analysis Categories; Combinations of regions defined by number of ttags and btags and $|\Delta y|$ window
     - Define Rapidity Regions
       - central region: